sandragodinhosilva/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Sandra and I’m a PhD at a doctoral program in biotechnology and biosciences.
+My name is Sandra and I’m a PhD candidate in a doctoral program in biotechnology and biosciences.
 I'm also a certified pharmacist with experience in community pharmacy and medical devices.
 Nevertheless, what I really consider myself to be is a bioinformatician.

 I am now working in the application of machine learning algorithms to solve long unknown biological questions.
 By combining notions of microbiology and genomics with bioinformatic tools, I aim to explore the secondary metabolism of microorganisms and to find molecules with potential therapeutic activity.